misterGF/CoPilot/README.md

 The structure of the app is scaffolded by [vue-cli](https://github.com/vuejs/vue-cli).
 Which is a simple CLI tool that setups our environment.
 CoPilot uses the webpack package.
 So we get a full-featured Webpack + vue-loader setup with hot reload, linting, testing & css extraction.

 We leverage all the goodies that vue.js offers.
 Vue-Router for routing.
 Vue-Resource for AJAX calls.
-Vuex for state management.
+Vuex for state management. **This project is using VueJS 2.0!**.
+Earlier versions can be found under the [vue 1.0 branch](https://github.com/misterGF/CoPilot/tree/vue1.0_version).

 I also recommend that you install vue-devtools for Chrome so that you can easily inspect that state of vue.
 ![vue-devtools](http://res.cloudinary.com/gatec21/image/upload/v1461611064/copilot-vuetools_t1mvpg.png)